Disclaimer: Google changed the name of their free listing from Google My Business to Google Business Profile in November 2021.

 - Google Maps

 Having a Google Business Profile allows you to manage your entire business — including multiple locations — from one dashboard.

 6. What Does a Google Business Profile Do?

 Google Business Profiles allow you to control the way your business shows up on Google.
 Using a Google Business Profile you can correct or adjust your company’s:

 - Name, address, and phone number (your NAP info)

 - Geographic information for each of your locations

-On top of these basic features, you can add photos to your Google My Business profile and encourage positive customer reviews.
+On top of these basic features, you can add photos to your profile and encourage positive customer reviews.

-These are Google’s basic guidelines for representing your company on Google My Business:
+These are Google’s basic guidelines for representing your company on a Google Business Profile: